Unparalleled Clinical Training

 Elective and Selective

 The Allen Hospital is a 196-bed community hospital located at the northern tip of Manhattan.
 Rotating on the Allen wards gives residents an opportunity to experience more “bread and butter” inpatient medicine.
-One senior resident oversees two interns, which gives the interns more autonomy and residents practice in a more attending-like role.
+One senior resident oversees two interns, which gives the interns more autonomy and allows residents to practice in a more attending-like role.

 Medicine Consult/Preoperative Evaluation